 I pride myself on being very hands-on and educated in all of the decisions made for my horses.
 From what they eat, to where they compete, how they are shod and their daily care.

 I’m Laura Graves.
-I have been the leading American dressage rider and a world top 10 for the past 6, going on 7 years.
+I am a leading American dressage rider and was ranked top 10 in the World for many consecutive years.
 I pride myself on being very hands-on and educated in all of the decisions made for my horses.
 From what they eat, to where they compete, how they are shod and their daily care.
 I grew up in rural Vermont as the middle of three sisters.
 We were all actively involved in our local 4-H club.
 As I grew older, I was also active in our local riding and driving club and, later on, USDF, USEF and now FEI.
 Some of you may have heard the story of how we received our first two family ponies with the trade of a washer and dryer.
 But, seriously, most of our horses were in some way or another rescues and odd personalities that had trouble finding homes.
 It was quite the motley crew of Welsh ponies, Appaloosas, OTTB and even a Percheron, which we eventually bred to a Morgan to get our first “Warmblood!”
 The horses were a passion shared with my mother and myself since my sisters took to other sports.
 My commitment to horses and the riding were really the only place in my life where I excelled.
 When I was 14 years old, my parents were committed to giving me a real equestrian opportunity.
 So, on our modest budget, we decided to gamble on a high-quality foal, versus a lesser-quality schooled horse.
 Verdades eventually led me to the top of leader boards around the globe, and, in 2016, an Olympic bronze medal.
 He rocketed me to become the first-ever American to hold the number one spot on the FEI World Ranking list.

 Because of Verdades, I am lucky to be in a position to have access to top veterinarians all over the world, and my knowledge and understanding of managing high-performance horses has evolved.
 But my philosophy of basic horse care has remained the same, albeit, more sophisticated.
 My barn feeds a forage-first diet.
 Most people have read the articles and try to do the same, but it is really harder than you think.
 Most of these high-performance horses are stalled for a significant portion of the day.
 Even in my unusual barn, my horses are only outside a maximum of eight hours per day.
 Many horse-people, myself included, have resorted to the slow-feed hay bag solution.
 But there is the compromise that the positioning for the horse’s neck is not natural.
 Recently, we installed automatic hay feeders in my barn that drop hay onto the floor of my horses’ stalls on a set timer.
 This allows us to feed on the ground, in set portions every few hours.
 It's a game changer.
 This is the foundation of our feeding program, and we top it off with high-quality supplements and minimal grain for calories.